 Stroll through Rapid City, the "City of Presidents" and Main Street Square as it comes alive at our Main Street Square "Summer Nights" where you'll enjoy local fare, brews and live music.
 Experience South Dakota's wild west in the old mining town of Deadwood, which is the resting place of outlaws such as Wild Bill Hickok and Calamity Jane.
 Try your luck at a card table, slot machine or belly up to the bar at the Saloon.

 Revel in our first class service, from complimentary snacks and water to wine and beer included at dinner.
-Delight in the knowledge, passion and experience of your local Tour Directors and their enthusiasm for this area of our country.
-Sit back and relax in our modern, comfortable Motor Coach with a skilled professional drivers and sink into bed each night in clean comfortable hotels along the way.
+Delight in the knowledge, passion, and experience of your local Tour Directors and their enthusiasm for this area of our country.
+Sit back and relax in our modern, comfortable Motorcoach with a skilled professional driver and sink into bed each night in clean comfortable hotels along the way.

 Re-connect and renew your patriotism and be prepared to have a journey of a lifetime.

 We have carefully planned each fun-filled day with numerous outstanding destinations, unbelievable photo ops, local meals, and amazing sightseeing opportunities!
 Your typical day will start around 8:00 am and will usually return to the hotel in time for dinner.